European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

         requiredAccessLevel=AccessLevel.OPERATOR,
         daqPolicy=DaqPolicy.SAVE)

-Handling units
+Handling Units
 ++++++++++++++

 You can define a unit for a property, which is then used in the calculations of this property.
-In the Middlelayer API, units, amongst other things, are implemented using the ``pint`` module.
+In the Middlelayer API units are implemented using the ``pint`` module.

-A unit is declared using the ``unitSymbol`` and optionally, the ``metricPrefixSymbol`` attributes:
+A unit is declared using the ``unitSymbol`` and further extended with the ``metricPrefixSymbol`` attribute:

 .. code-block:: Python